Francisco López Capillas: Biography

-Francisco López Capillas (1608 - 1674) was a Mexican composer born in Mexico City.
 He was born Francisco López, the son of Bartolome López, potentially a royal notary, and María de la Trinidad.
-He was admitted into the Mexico City Cathedral choir in 1625, where he studied under Antonio Rodriguez Mata.
-In 1643, López was appointed the assistant organist and dulcian player in the Puebla Cathedral, but left Puebla in 1648 to seek other opportunities.
-His whereabouts for the next six years are unknown.
+He was admitted into the Mexico City Cathedral choir in 1625, where he studied early European Gregorian chant and organum under organist and choirmaster Antonio Rodriguez Mata.
+During this time, it is likely that he enrolled at the University of Mexico and received a bachelor's degree in theology in 1626.